platformland/electric-book/book/text/definitions.md

 In this book, the following definitions are used:

-##### Services / public facing services
+##### Services

 Public-facing services allow citizens or their representatives to achieve a desired outcome.
 With appropriate governance, services can be provided by any layer of government, and by commercial or third sector organizations.
-Services are the things built on top of platforms.
+Services are the things that are built on top of platforms.

 ##### Digital proofs

 The term _digital proofs_ is used to cover the various different ways that someone can prove a fact (for example that they are entitled to a free prescription).
-This includes cryptographically signed facts, one-use codes and barcodes that can be used to verify a fact online.
+This includes cryptographically signed data, and one-use codes or barcodes that can be used to verify a fact online.

 ##### Government as a Platform

-The term 'Government as a Platform' is used to refer to the whole ecosystem of shared APIs and components, open-standards and canonical datasets, as well as the services built on top of them and governance processes that keep the wider system safe and accountable.
+The term 'Government as a Platform' is used to refer to the whole ecosystem of shared APIs and components, open-standards and canonical datasets, as well as the services built on top of them and governance processes that (hopefully) keep the wider system safe and accountable.

 ##### Shared APIs